DAVID BISSELL

 MICHELLE DUFFY

-Michelle is a cultural geographer, with research interests that are strongly interdisciplinary.
+Michelle is a cultural geographer at the University of Newcastle, with research interests that are strongly interdisciplinary.
 The broader context of her work is in understanding how interactions between people and place contribute to notions of community and identity, and hence the concepts and processes of belonging or alienation.
 A major focus in her work explores the role of sound in a geographical context.
 Her most significant contributions to this research field lie in the interdisciplinary theoretical and methodological frameworks she has developed that seek to uncover the complex and 'unsayable' ways in which we connect to the human and non-human world.
 More recent work seeks to understand the significance of the emotional responses and affective relations that originate in sound, and this has led to undertaking creative and collaborative work that is focused on community engagement.

 FARIDA FOZDAR